-We continue to further shape our land to establish a ‘Christian Retreat’, dedicated to St Francis of Assisi and similar in purpose to the original Knights Templar & Knights of St. John Hospitaller Commandery at Kolossi Castle near Limassol, Cyprus (a 10 year project so far).
+We continue to further shape our land to establish a ‘Christian Retreat’, dedicated to St Francis of Assisi and similar in community purpose to the original Knights Templar & Knights of St. John Hospitaller Commandery at Kolossi Castle near Limassol, Cyprus (a 10 year project so far).

 We aim to develop gardening and farming zones for people to work together and grow what they need.
 Alongside the work there will be space for families to bring children for play, swimming and healthy outdoor activities.
 The art workshop will provide communal work for Mary’s helpers in commissions for mosaics and art.